-Enterprise Systems Management is an innovative MSc degree course designed for those who want to pursue careers as managers and leaders in implementing technology-based information systems solutions to achieve business excellence.
+Enterprise Systems Management is an innovative MSc degree course designed for those who want to pursue careers as managers and leaders in implementing technology-based information systems solutions and managing technological transformation within organisations.

-The Master's Project module will give you the opportunity to apply your skills and knowledge to practical problems and investigate an enterprise systems management research topic.
+The academic content of the course is complemented with practical workshops - you will work with SAP systems, which are based on a virtual industry, to apply your learning.
+The Master's Project will allow you to apply your skills and knowledge to practical problems and investigate an Enterprise Systems management research topic.

 “The modules are academically stimulating, and provide the foundation to learn and understand ERP systems.
 The tutorials facilitate collaboration and provide a platform to learn from and with other students.
 It was a lovely feeling to be part of this international community learning different cultures.”